ttummuru/ttummuru.github.io/_pages/about.md

 Hello there!
 ======

 I am a graduate student at the [Quantum Matter Institute](https://qmi.ubc.ca), University of British Columbia, working on theoretical condensed matter physics.
 My research focuses on correlated materials, topological phases and their experimental signatures.
+We identify systems with novel properties, construct models and then employ mathematical tools in conjunction with numerical algorithms to simulate the physics.
+In one line of work, for instance, we proposed structures that exhibit topological superconductivity at high temperatures.
 [Here's](https://ttummuru.github.io/research/) a brief summary.
-Essentially, the job involves identifying systems that exhibit novel physical properties and demonstrating proof of concept.
-We employ mathematical tools, design and implement algorithms to efficiently simulate the models.

 You can find my publications on [arXiv](https://arxiv.org/search/?query=Tarun+Tummuru&searchtype=author&abstracts=show&order=-announced_date_first&size=50&date-date_type=submitted_date) and [Google Scholar](https://scholar.google.ca/citations?hl=en&user=WG2IsFYAAAAJ).

 Education
 ======
-* Ph.D. in Physics, University of British Columbia, 2022 (expected)
+* Ph.D. in Physics, University of British Columbia, 2023 (expected)
   * Advisor: Marcel Franz
   * Visiting student in the group of Titus Neupert, University of Zurich (2022)
 * M.Sc. in Physics, University of British Columbia, 2019